Azure/azure-iot-sdk-c/serializer/devdoc/requirement_docs/codefirst_requirements.md

 **SRS_CODEFIRST_99_138: [** The relativeActionPath argument shall be used by CodeFirst_InvokeAction to find the child model where the action is declared. **]**

-An example would be relativeActionPath being passed as “ChildModel" and actionName being passed as “reset":
+An example would be relativeActionPath being passed as "ChildModel" and actionName being passed as "reset":
 ```code
 ParentModel
 	|